pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

 total of the current loop count.

 Speaking of the current loop count, we can use the loop count value to solve some mathematical operations.
-For example:
+For example check out this summation equation:

 .. math::